NOC-MDP/MammaMia/README.md

 Each of the components above are specified in separate JSON files, mamma mia reads these on import and creates an immutable inventory for each.
 Users can then create entities from this inventory that are mutable.

-It is possible to add new platforms, sensors and parameters, this is demonstrated in the pytest script "test.py".
-However, any added entries do not persist and must be added each time.
-It is planned that Mamma mia will read any compatible JSON files provided and combine those with the stored files in the module.
+It is not currently possible to add new platforms, sensors and parameters, but a future release will add the ability for local
+JSON or similar files to be used.

 ### Vocabulary
 Mamma mia uses the following terms to describe different aspects of the toolbox